AnnigandlaKameshwaraRao/MIPS_Processor/README.md

 ## Testing
 The processor was tested by preloading instruction and data memories with a meaningful program that:
-- Initializes an array with values 0 to 4
+- Initialises an array with values 0 to 4
 - Computes their sum using a loop
 - Stores the result in memory